ezrecipes/ezrecipes.github.io/_posts/2021-10-20-chocolate-brownie.md

 ## Method

 1. Preheat oven to 180°C bake.
 Line an 18 x 28cm sponge roll tin with baking paper.
-2. Melt Tararua Butter in a saucepan large enough to mix all ingredients in.
-Mix in cocoa, remove from heat and stir in Chelsea White Sugar.
+2. Melt Butter in a saucepan large enough to mix all ingredients in.
+Mix in cocoa, remove from heat and stir in White Sugar.
 3. Add eggs and mix well, then add vanilla essence.
-Sift in Edmonds Standard Grade Flour and Edmonds Baking Powder and mix to combine.
+Sift in Standard Grade Flour and Baking Powder and mix to combine.
 Pour into prepared tin.
 4. Bake for 25-30 minutes or until brownie springs back when touched lightly.

 ## Tips